minhcly95/riscv_machine/doc/core.md

 The Controller handles the switching of the 3 stages.

 The `FETCH` and `MEM` stages have access to the Memory Interface for their functions.
-Only the `EXEC` stage can read the Register File, but the data from all 3 stages can be written back to the Register File, selected using the Write-back Mux.
+Only the `EXEC` stage can read the Register File and update the CSR, but the data from all 3 stages can be written back to the Register File, selected using the Write-back Mux.

+All exceptions are collected by the Trap Handler, which notifies the CSR and the Controller when an exception happens.

 ## Block Functions
 ### Controller